 On Sunday afternoon, we parked Trevor in the lobby with homework and Steve joined me on the show floor.
 (No kids under 12 are allowed on the show floor.
 At 12, those with a business interest are allowed with restrictions.)
 While Steve doesn't play too large of a role in the crafting portion of my blog, he is critical to keeping the blog running and dealing with all the technical aspects.
 He is the behind-the-scenes guy that makes everything I do possible.
 It was great to be able to show him around the floor, introduce him to key people, and let him experience the show for an hour.

-I left Steve and Trevor once again and headed with friends to the Creativation After Party.
+I left Steve and Trevor once again and headed with friends to the Creativation After Party at The Duce.
 The highlight for me was watching the incredible fashion show.
 Front row seats!

 Monday, January 23